OliPelz/setup-git-server-gitweb-debian-jessie-raspberry/README.md

 git commit -a -m "adding first file to the project" git push origin
 ```
-Finally refresh http://raspberry.skynet/gitweb to test if the new file has been uploaded correctly!
+Finally refresh http://raspberry.skynet/gitweb to test if the new file ```HELLO_WORLD.TXT`` has been uploaded correctly!

 In summary now if you want to create a new repository on your git server, log in on the git server as user git, then if your new repo is called